The kitchen sink is an essential part of the kitchen, and a stylish modern sink enhances your kitchen elegance.

 Ø Unlock the Sink:

 Pick a screwdriver and start loosening the clips that hold the sink.
-Then with the help of a razor, open the closing around the sink.
+Then, with a razor’s help, open the closing around the sink.

 Ø Get Rid of the Old Sink:

 Now it is the final step.
 Start Removing the sink from the bottom by pushing it.
 Push the sink until it completely separates from the countertop.